Julius Shulman Photographic Archive, Research Library, The Getty Research Institute

 Solstice Canyon along with the remains of the Roberts Ranch homesite became a public park in 1988 managed by the National Park Service.
 Traces of the Williams' designed landscape, fish pond and the grassy area overlooking the creek remain, looking like a "life-sized blueprint" of the original home.
 (National Park Service.
 Soltice Canyon) Serene and beautiful the area is a favorite circuit for hikers.

-Though little evidence of the original construction remains today, images by famed architectural photographer Julius Shulman at the Getty Research Institute show the scope of the design project.
-Taken for a pictorial spread published in Architectural Digest these photos can only hint at the fantastical results of the Roberts and Williams collaboration.
+Though little evidence of the original construction remains today, images by famed photographers George R. Szanik and Julius Shulman (images now at the Getty Research Institute) show the scope of the design project.
+Taken for pictorial spreads published in major design magazines including Architectural Digest (volume 14 issue 1), these photos can only hint at the fantastical results of the Roberts and Williams collaboration.